oban-bg/oban/README.md

 ### Error Details

-Execution errors are stored as a formatted exception along with metadata about when the failure ocurred and which attempt caused it.
+Execution errors are stored as a formatted exception along with metadata about when the failure occurred and which attempt caused it.
 Each error is stored with the following keys:

 * `at` The utc timestamp when the error occurred at
-* `attempt` The attempt number when the error ocurred
+* `attempt` The attempt number when the error occurred
 * `error` A formatted error message and stacktrace

 See the [Instrumentation](#Instrumentation-and-Logging) docs for an example of